Alps-Engineering/Project-Atelier/ReviewsAPI/README.md

 ## A RESTful API <!-- omit in toc -->

-This project is about designing and implementing a RESTful API for one service on a retail web portal.
+The challenge is to design and implement a RESTful API for one service on a retail web portal.
 Data must undergo the ETL process and all the necessary endpoints created.
-The goal is to design a system that is optimized and capable of horizontal scaling when necessary.
+The goal is for the system to be optimized and capable of horizontal scaling when necessary.

 ---